Salt and Types of Salt in Salt Therapy

 Being finely grounded it will clump together and for this reason various substances called anti-caking agents are added to help flowing freely.

-Due to these characteristics it is not recommended to be used in salt therapy.
+Due to these characteristics, this type of salt is not recommended to be used in salt therapy.

 Sea salt is made by evaporating seawater from seas, oceans, salt lakes or other mineral-rich waters.